bignacio/cpp-articles/posts/instructions-01.md

 ### The instruction cache and fused instructions

-As I mentioned eariler in this post, different instructions are encoded in different sizes and require different clock cycles to execute.
+As I mentioned earlier in this post, different instructions are encoded in different sizes and require different clock cycles to execute.
-Now, there's no directy relationship between the number of bytes an instruction uses and the number of clock cycles required to execute it.
+Now, there's no directly relationship between the number of bytes an instruction uses and the number of clock cycles required to execute it.

 However, the instructions in the pipeline waiting to be processed (see image above) are kept in the **instruction cache**.
 This cache varies in size and it is usually one per physical processor core (and usually shared by hyperthreaded cores) and have very low access latency, when compared to other cache levels or the main memory.